vlp1602/vlp1602.github.io/PartialDefrag.md

 //----[COVERAGE]------
 [The Quietus](https://thequietus.com/quietus-reviews/partial-defrag-scandisk-review/) (Review, Agata Kik): *"Snapshots of voices and digital debris conjuring up a journey through London's nocturnal streets"*
 [NINA Protocol](https://www.ninaprotocol.com/releases/partial-defrag-scandisk) (Staff Pick, JB Johnson): *"Prickly compositions pulled from the dregs of hard drive compression"*

 //----[ScanDisk]------

-ScanDisk is the debut AV release Partial Defrag on [STRATA](https://www.instagram.com/strata.edition/) (29.11.24).
+ScanDisk is the debut AV release of Partial Defrag on [STRATA](https://www.instagram.com/strata.edition/) (29.11.24).

 *"Whispered voices, car engines, and ethereal club hooks are cut up, compressed, and congealed into a fluid, late-night motif for a spectral, industrial London.
 Partial Defrag’s free-form compositions are the leftovers of a hard drive compression: space-optimised memories tainted with artifacts."*